fivetran/dbt_intercom/README.md

     using_team: False
 ```

-For additional configurations for the source models, such as the company and tag variables, visit the [Intercom source package](https://github.com/fivetran/dbt_intercom_source).

 ## Limitations
 Intercom V2.0 does not support API exposure to company-defined business hours.
 We therefore calculate all `time_to` metrics in their entirety without subtracting business hours.